 He remembered “He just stared at me, and just had a very blank expression… he didn’t say or do anything really… Then he scurried into his car and drove off.”

-On Bird went, randomly shooting, killing and injuring some whilst letting others be.
+On Bird went, randomly shooting, killing and injuring some whilst letting others live on.

 The end came soon after midday; Bird’s car was running out of fuel as the Lake District’s fells (hills) and forest loomed up around him.
 Trying to pass another car, Bird skimmed a wall and damaged his tire.

 This forced him to a stop and he abandoned the Picasso.
-Bird then headed into woodland with his rifle to kill himself in solitude.
+Bird then sought out the seclusion of adjoining woodland to add his own name to the tally of his victims.

 Make no mistake this crime ultimately showed Derrick Bird for what he was — a malicious and deranged gunman.